beomagi/parallelium/README.md

 * -f jobfile       : Required.
 A list of commands, one per line.
 Comments can be used as job control parameters.
 * -l logs-folder   : Optional.
 Output to screen if not preset.
 If present, then for each job in the jobfile, an output log ./logs-folder/jobfile_linenumber.txt
 * -p parallel-jobs : Optional.
 Used to specify a strict number of parallel jobs.
 If not present, then machine CPU count is used.
-* -t tag1,..tagn   : (future) Optional.
+* -t tag1,..tagn   : Optional.
 Commands in jobfile can be tagged.
 If present, this option only runs commands with this tag.

 ## Jobfile format: